 What is the future of the current network

-With the Government planning to move to zero emissions by 2050 and the increasing availability of sustainable environmentally friendly fuel options, increasing population growth coupled with improvements in train motive power technology, there has been calls over the years, more so recently, for the re-establishment of regular seven day per week, urban metro (Christchurch and Dunedin), regional, inter-regional and long distance 'Inter-City' passenger trains and increase rail freight services across the rail network to reduce the amount of trucks and non essential car use on the roads and the environmental and pollution emissions that are created.
+The previous government plan to move the country to zero emissions by 2050 and the increasing availability of sustainable environmentally friendly fuel options, increasing population growth coupled with improvements in train motive power technology, there has been calls over the years, more so recently, for the re-establishment of regular seven day per week, urban metro (Christchurch and Dunedin), regional, inter-regional and long distance 'Inter-City' passenger trains and increase rail freight services across the rail network to reduce the amount of trucks and non essential car use on the roads and the environmental and pollution emissions that are created.

 Due to the managed decline of the national rail network over the years, major investment is required to upgrade the network's rail infrastructure, by removing any kinks in the network with deviations, double track where possible, increase passing loops, upgrading tunnels, strengthening bridges, complete the necessary electrification in the North Island, installing network wide high frequency signalling like ETCS 2 (European Train Control System Level 2) or equivalent and train control centres to allow for increase freight and passenger train movements and track speeds across the national rail network.